xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 The `dropEntities` method will require one or two methods depending on what we want to do.
 - The first option can be to have a method to delete all `User` entities and all `UserSearch` entities associated to a `search` query.
-- The second one can be to have only one method to delete the `UserSearch` entities associated to a `search` query and keep the `User` entities in database.
+- The second one can be to have only one method to delete the `UserSearch` entities associated to a `search` query and keep the `User` entities in the database.
 This is very helpful when you have multiple services that return the same entities and we have to keep the database consistent.
-In our example, the same user could be included in multiple `search` queries responses, so to remove some complexity, we will use this solution.
+In our example, the same user could be included in multiple `search` queries' responses, so to remove some complexity, we will use this solution.

 Note that the `runInTransaction` operation will not require any method in the `UserDao`, we will just use the `runInTransaction` method that Room provides.